dave-shawley/klempner/docs/configuration.rst

    Configures the Consul agent address and port used by the :ref:`consul-agent-discovery-method` method.

+.. envvar:: CONSUL_HTTP_TOKEN

+   Configures the option authorization token for interacting with the Consul HTTP API.
+If this environment variable is set, then it is sent as a HTTP ``Beaerer`` authorization header.

 .. envvar:: KUBERNETES_NAMESPACE

    Configures the name of the Kubernetes namespace used by